-As of October 2023, the number of UK households in fuel poverty is 6.3 million.
-The typical annual energy bill in October 2021 was £1,271, now even with the government support package, it’s now around £1,923.
-That’s if you use 12,000kWh a year of gas and 3,000kWh of electricity.
+As of January 2024, the number of UK households in fuel poverty is 6.5 million.
+The typical annual energy bill in October 2021 was £1,271, now even with the government support package, it’s now around £1,928.
+That’s if you use 2,700 kWh of electricity and 11,500 kWh of gas in a year.
 The total energy bill is not capped – it’s the price per unit.
 If you use more than average, you will pay more for your energy bills.
 Anyone reliant on a standard variable or default tariff or coming to the end of their fixed term has seen or will see a huge increase in their energy bills.

 Below are actions you can take if you’re struggling with your energy bills.
 You might also want to look at our Additional Help page for support available from other organisations and our wide selection of resources and guides.

 When you’re having any issues paying your energy bills or you’re worried about falling into debt, the first step is always to get in touch with your energy supplier.
 If they know you’re having problems, they are required to work with you to find a solution.
 For example, they can help you to set up an affordable debt repayment plan and or change your payment method to better suit you.
 To find out who your electricity supplier is contact your network.
 For your gas supplier you can use the Find My Supplier search tool.

 If you’ve been finding it difficult to afford your energy bills, it’s essential you access all the financial support you’re entitled to.
 Make sure you are claiming the correct benefits – this could increase your income as well as make you eligible for other types of assistance.
 You can check your entitlement yourself using a free online benefits calculator, or take advice from your local Citizens Advice or call the Citizens Advice Consumer Helpline on 0808 223 1133 (textphone users call 18001 0808 223 1133) (call charges may apply).